 Whoever knowingly organizes, supervises, manages or finances at least four persons so that such persons may provide facilities or services or assist in the provision of facilities or services for the conduct of illegal lotteries, or for the illegal registration of bets or the illegal buying or selling of pools upon the result of a trial or contest of skill, speed or endurance of man, beast, bird or machine, or upon the happening of any event, or upon the result of a game, competition, political nomination, appointment or election, or whoever knowingly receives from at least four such persons compensation or payment in any form as a return from such lotteries, such registration or such buying or selling shall be punished by imprisonment in the state prison for not more than fifteen years or by a fine of not more than ten thousand dollars, or by both such fine and imprisonment.

-The text of Section 2 from above is difficult to interpret but it may actually prohibit social gambling.
-In any case it’s relatively safe to participate in gambling both online and offline in the state.
-It is extremely risky to organize any form of unlawful gambling given the harsh penalties for doing so.
+The text of Section 2 from above is difficult to interpret but it may actually prohibit social gambling and home poker games, but the law is unclear on this matter.